-Phospholipids line up next to each other because part of the molecule is attracted to water (the "phospho" part), and the other part is repelled by water (the "lipid," or oily, part).
-But, because the lipid part is repelled by water, it cannot be left out in the open; another line, or layer, of phosopholipids will line up next the first layer, with the "lipid" parts facing each other at the line where the two layers meet, and the "phospho" parts facing outward toward the water on both sides of the line.
+Phospholipids line up next to each other because part of the molecule is attracted to water (the "phospho" part), and the other part is repelled by water (the "lipid" part).
+Because the lipid part is repelled by water, it cannot be left out in the open, so another layer of phosopholipids will line up next to the first layer, with the "lipid" parts facing each other at the line where the two layers meet.
+At the same time, the "phospho" parts face outward toward the water on both sides of the line.
 As more and more "lines" of phospholipids are added adjacently to the first line, but in the same plane, a phospholipid bilayer is born!

-Because phospholipid bilayers, also called "membranes," are so important and so common to cells—meaning, every single cell on Earth has at least one—that it is important to look at this cellular structure in a little more detail.
+Because phospholipid bilayers, also called "membranes," are so important to cells—meaning, every cell on Earth has at least one—we'll need to look at this cellular structure in a little more detail.

-On the other hand, all eukaryotic cells have a plasma membrane as well, but they also have additional phospholipid membranes surrounding internal structures like the nucleus, the mitochondria, and the chloroplasts.
+All eukaryotic cells have a plasma membrane, too.
+They also sport additional phospholipid membranes surrounding internal structures like the nucleus, the mitochondria, and the chloroplasts.
 Each of these internal membranes plays a vital and unique role in the growth, survival, and development of the cell.

 It's a well-oiled machine, if you ask us:

-Proteins embedded in the membrane play important roles in helping the cell communicate with its environment, including with other cells, and with transporting materials into and out of the cell.
+Proteins embedded in the membrane play important roles in helping the cell transport materials in and out and communicate with its environment, including with other cells.

 There are two main types of membrane proteins:

 Biologists have also recently learned that the plasma membrane and the cytoskeleton interact very closely with one another8.
 Because the phospholipid bilayer is somewhat fluid, proteins embedded in the membrane could easily move around willy-nilly.
-So that this doesn’t happen, the cytoskeleton attaches to the membrane proteins and anchors them in place.
-You guys aren't going anywhere.
+To prevent this from happening, the cytoskeleton attaches to the membrane proteins and anchors them in place.
+Those guys aren't going anywhere.

 Your plasma membrane is the place where your cells meet all foreign material, including pathogens.
 Because of this fact, it's also the place where the cells of your immune system communicate with other cells.